angelopoerio/devops_stuff/bind_playgroud/REDME.md

 # README
-A sample configuration for bind9 for an authoritative name server for the domain "example.org".
+A sample configuration for a bind9 authoritative name server for the domain "example.org".
 Recursive queries are disabled.

 # How to run
 ```bash